snapshot-labs/sx-monorepo/apps/api/README.md

 # SX-API

-This API uses checkpoint to index Snapshot X spaces information on Starknet.
+This API uses Checkpoint to index Snapshot X spaces information on StarkNet.

 For more about how checkpoint works, refer to its documentation.